California Finally “Bans the Bulb”

 February 5, 2018

 This year, California became the first state to adopt strict federal lighting efficiency standards that effectively ban the sale of incandescent bulbs.
 These standards are part of the 2007 Energy Independence and Security Act (EISA), originally called the Clean Energy Act, that is due to go into effect nationwide in 2020.
-California adopted the standard two years early and now requires light bulbs sold in the state to use a maximum 45 lumens per watt, performance that incandescent bulbs cannot meet.
+California adopted the standard two years early and now requires light bulbs sold in the state to provide a minimum 45 lumens per watt, performance that incandescent bulbs cannot meet.

 EISA’s lighting performance requirements are part of a two-phase initiative meant to reduce energy consumption in lighting over a number of years.